brown-ccv/ccv-website-nuxt/README.md

 let dynamicRoutes = ['/_ghapi/status', '/_workday/opportunities']
 ```

 All other routes that are not included on that list or in the `dist` folder are redirected to a pre-generated `404.html`.
-By default, Nuxt does not generate a `404.html` (only a 404.vue), to get the html page, he added the following block in the config.
+By default, Nuxt does not generate a `404.html` (only a 404.vue), to get the html page, we added the following block in the config.

 ```
   generate: {